aruidev/md-juice/readme.md

 ### Tailwind compatibility

+- Works side-by-side with Tailwind.
-Works side by side; MD-Juice only styles descendants of `.markdown-body` inside a `.md-juice` scope.
+- MD-Juice styles only the markdown body inside a .md-juice scope.
-Load order: include **after** Tailwind if you want MD-Juice to win on Markdown.
+- Load it after Tailwind if you want MD-Juice to take precedence for Markdown.

 ### Syntax highlighting

-md-juice ships only minimal color tokens.
-Use a highlighter for full language scopes.
+MD-Juice provides only minimal syntax tokens.
+For full language highlighting, use a syntax highlighter alongside MD-Juice.
-You can still override `--mdj-syntax-*` for custom hues.
+You can still override individual `--mdj-syntax-*` for custom hues.

 ---